iamqiss/Pixelle/messenger/core/connectors/sinks/README.md

 And that's all, enjoy using the sink connector!

-On a side note, if you'd like to produce the messages to the Iggy stream instead, you can implement your own **[Source connector](https://github.com/apache/iggy/tree/master/core/connectors/sources)** too :)
+On a side note, if you'd like to produce the messages to the Messenger stream instead, you can implement your own **[Source connector](https://github.com/apache/messenger/tree/master/core/connectors/sources)** too :)